Before entering into the world of real food you most likely never heard the words beef tallow before. Lard yes, beef tallow no. That is unless you’re:

 - Buy the fat from a butcher/processor and render it yourself.

 I’ve opted for the last choice since my farmer doesn’t sell rendered fats.
 I did however receive the fat from the beef I bought this spring and plan to give a go at rendering my own using the crockpot method mentioned below.
-I ordered mine from US Wellness Meats.
-They can send it in small tubs or a big 5 gallon bucket.
+I order mine from Amazon.
+They can send it in small jars or a big 1 gallon bucket.

 Links to more on Beef Tallow